-In honor of Black History Month, I want to share five quotes from black authors that are sure to give you the push you need to write something fantastic.
+As we close out Black History Month, I want to share five quotes from African American authors that are sure to give you the push you need to write something fantastic.

 Everyone has a story inside them they can and must tell, even if they don’t know it yet.
 No one story is the same, which means you and only you can tell the one sitting inside your head and heart, waiting to be written.